Degree: Master of Science (MS)

 - Deadline.
 In each semester, students must request to switch track one week before the date at which Drop/Add ends, as stated in the academic calendar.

-- Course-only or Project to Thesis.
-A course-only student may request to switch to the thesis track only if she (1) has already taken at least 9 credit hours of letter graded CSDS courses and (2) has a GPA of 3.5 or higher and (3) has a TOEFL score of 90 or higher and (4) has the recommendation of a CDS advisor or (co)advisor.
+- Pathway, Course-only, or Project to Thesis.
+A course-only student may request to switch to the Thesis track only if they (1) have already taken at least 9 credit hours of letter graded CSDS courses and (2) has a GPA of 3.5 or higher and (3) has a TOEFL score of 90 or higher and (4) has the recommendation of a CDS advisor or (co)advisor.

-- Course-only to Project.
-A course-only student may request to switch to the thesis track only if she (1) has a TOEFL score of 90 or higher and (2) has the recommendation of a CDS advisor or (co)advisor.
+- Pathway or Course-only to Project.
+A Pathway or Course-only student may request to switch to the project track only if they (1) have a TOEFL score of 90 or higher and (2) has the recommendation of a CDS advisor or (co)advisor.

 - Thesis to Project, or Thesis or Project to Course-only.
 Such a transfer needs approval from the student's advisor and the department chair.